dmbarbour/Sirea/README.md

 ### Dynamic Behavior

 Behaviors may be defined at runtime then evaluated in context.
 This is useful for a wide variety of programming patterns, such as modeling plug-ins, service brokering, staged programming, progressive disclosure, mutable views, and capability security patterns.
-The typical behavior to evaluate dynamic behaviors is `beval`:
+The behavior to evaluate dynamic behaviors is:

-    beval :: DT -> B (S p x :&: S p (B (S p x) (S p y))) (S p y :|: S p ())
+    beval :: (SigInP p x) => DT -> B (x :&: S p (B x y)) (y :|: S p ())

-This is a complicated signature.
-I'll break it down a bit:

-    type DynBeh p x y = B (S p x) (S p y) type ResErr p y = (S p y :|: S p ()) beval :: DT -> B (S p x :&: S p (DynBeh p x y)) (ResErr p y)

-The `DT` argument is the delay value for `beval`.
-Ideally, it could be inferred from the _type_ for `DynBeh`.
-Alas, Haskell doesn't support dependent types.
-Any result from the dynamic behavior will be padded out to `DT`.
-The error option for output is necessary if the dynamic behavior would have too much latency, or fails for any other reason.

-All arguments are logically synchronized by `beval`.
-However, they are still represented in an asynchronous product because this allows the signals for `x` and for `DynBeh` to change independently.
-This can model compilation, for example, if we have a slow-changing dynamic behavior and a fast-changing parameter. (_Note:_ `beval`'s limit of one argument and one response is _not_ essential.
-Sirea will provide a few more options for performance and flexibility.)

-Note that everything happens in just one partition.
-This is a necessary restriction to avoid implicit communication between partitions.
-This is also the reason I say "dynamic" instead of "first class" - first class connotes that all types are supported.
-The dynamic behavior itself may cross into other partitions to actually do things.
+The essential `beval` is to take complex signal `x` and produce complex signal `y` through the runtime-provided behavior `B x y`.

+The `SigInP` constraint enforces that every component of `x` starts in the same partition.
+This is necessary because whenever we receive a new dynamic behavior we'll need to switch all the input signals to that behavior.
+That can't be done remotely without magic.
+There is no constraint that all behaviors *end* in the same partition because we're just updating the signals.

+In actual implementation, `beval` will maintain *multiple* behaviors at once for different periods of time.
+Future dynamic behaviors are *anticipated* and speculatively installed.
+Older dynamic behaviors are uninstalled when they are no longer necessary (which depends on when all the parameter signals stabilize).
+This use of anticipation smooths transition between dynamic behaviors (they'll be warmed up) and improves anticipation everywhere else.

+The `DT` argument to `beval` specifies the maximum latency for the dynamic behavior, and sets the latency for `beval` as a whole.
+(RDP requires static latency at each dynamic layer.)
+If the dynamic behavior would have larger latency, or if there are other *static* (compile-time) problems with the dynamic behavior, the error output is provided, potentially with much smaller latency than the `DT` argument.

+Developers should take care: for performance, dynamic behaviors need to be *stable* - change rarely, change with a fair amount of advanced knowledge (e.g. via `bdelay`).
+This need for stability was the initial reason those *asynchronous signals* were developed.

+*NOTE:* Dynamic behaviors may be recursive.
+This is valuable for a lot of patterns (e.g. recursive view of an XML file with includes or frames).
+But, at least in Sirea's implementation, a change in a lower layer requires rebuilding everything above it.
+Developers must pay attention to stability when building large recursive dynamic reactive structures.

+*NOTE:* Dynamic behaviors also hinder dead-code elimination.
+For Sirea, inputs are assumed live at all times, even if the current dynamic behavior doesn't need that input.

+Better optimizations for stability and performance of dynamic behaviors would be motivating arguments for a dedicated RDP language.
+Sirea aims to remain simple, so provides only the easiest optimizations.

 ### Implementation and Extension of Behaviors